FundacjaMuseion/fundacja-museion-pl/README.md

 - HTML
 - CSS (embedded)
 - Vanilla JavaScript
+- [Jekyll](https://jekyllrb.com/) — used by GitHub Pages for static site processing

-No build tools or external dependencies are required.
+No external frontend dependencies are required.

 ## Project Structure